Shaba National Reserve | Isiolo County | Samburu Ecosystem | Northern Kenya

 Sarova Shaba Game Lodge

-Sarova Shaba Game Lodge is a 4-star safari accommodation located in Shaba National Reserve east of Samburu, along the bank of the Ewaso Nyiro River.
-It is also the only accommodation option available in Shaba National Reserve.
+Sarova Shaba Game Lodge is a 4-star safari accommodation located in Shaba National Reserve, east of Samburu, along the bank of the Ewaso Nyiro River.
+It is also the only accommodation option available in the Shaba National Reserve.
 Sarova Shaba Game Lodge is situated in a natural oasis in Shaba National Reserve and offers complete serenity amidst wild and beautiful surroundings.
-It is a unique safari experience that will fill your every sense with the sights and sounds of nature around you.
+It is a unique safari experience that will fill all your senses with the sights and sounds of nature.

-The Lodge has 80 standard (chalet style) rooms, 4 Executive Suites, and 1 presidential suite.
-The standard rooms are lavishly fitted with mosquito nets, minibar, tea/coffee making facilities, overhead fans, en-suite bathrooms with permanent showers and flush toilets, and private balconies with close views of the river and game park.
+The Lodge has 80 standard (chalet-style) rooms, 4 Executive Suites, and 1 Presidential Suite.
+The standard rooms are lavishly furnished with mosquito nets, minibars, tea- and coffee-making facilities, overhead fans, en-suite bathrooms with permanent showers and flush toilets, and private balconies with clear views of the river and game park.

-All meals are served “al fresco” at the Surpelei Restaurant which is raised on stilts offering breathtaking views of the lush gardens and the Ewaso Nyiro River.
-The restaurant is fitted with elaborate buffet counters and live cooking stations and serves Pan-African, Pan-European, and Pan-Asian cuisine.
+All meals are served “al fresco” at the Surpelei Restaurant, which is raised on stilts, offering breathtaking views of the lush gardens and the Ewaso Nyiro River.
+The restaurant features elaborate buffet counters and live cooking stations, serving Pan-African, Pan-European, and Pan-Asian cuisine.
 Click Here for more details.

 Booking & Reservations Shaba National Reserve Contact